TylerLu/EDUGraphAPI-Angular/README.md

 - Password: `J48W23RQeZv85vj`
 - Key credential: `/src/EDUGraphAPI.SyncData/key_credential.txt`

-For production, you should you own certificate:
+For production, you should use your own certificate:

 1. Generate certificate with PowerShell